Marisa Acocella Marchetto

-Marisa Acocella Marchetto (born 1962 in New Jersey) is an American cartoonist.
+Marisa Acocella (born 1962 in New Jersey) is an American cartoonist.
 She is the author of the New York Times best-selling graphic novel Ann Tenna, the graphic memoir Cancer Vixen, and Just Who the Hell is She, Anyway?
 She is also a cartoonist for The New Yorker and a columnist for W magazine's website.
 Her work has appeared in The New York Times, Glamour, and O, The Oprah Magazine.

 Personal life

-Marisa Marchetto was born in 1962, in New Jersey.
-She grew up in Scotch Plains, New Jersey, where she was one of four children.
-She currently lives in New York.
+Marisa Acocella was born in 1962 in New Jersey.
+One of four children, she grew up in Scotch Plains, New Jersey.
+She currently lives in New York City.
 Her father was a pharmacist, and her mother, Violetta, was a shoe designer.
 In her first drawings, Marchetto drew copies of her mother's shoe designs.

 She attended the Pratt Institute in New York City, where she studied painting and eventually earned a degree from New York City's School of Visual Arts.

-In 2004 she married former restaurant owner Silvano Marchetto.
-Three weeks before the wedding Marchetto was diagnosed with breast cancer.
+In 2004, she married former restaurateur Silvano Marchetto.
+Three weeks before their wedding, Acocella was diagnosed with breast cancer.
 Despite her diagnosis, the wedding went as planned, and she began her treatments.
-She used her diagnosis of breast cancer as an inspiration for her popular graphic memoir Cancer Vixen.
-While undergoing chemotherapy, surgeries, and radiation treatments, she chose to refer to herself as a "cancer vixen" rather than a "cancer victim."
-Marchetto drew about her life with breast cancer which eventually led to her popular graphic memoir Cancer Vixen.
+Her breast cancer diagnosis and early drawings about it inspired her popular graphic memoir Cancer Vixen.
+While undergoing chemotherapy, surgeries, and radiation treatments, she chose to refer to herself as a "cancer vixen," rather than "cancer victim."

+In 2016, she filed for divorce from Marchetto.
+The divorce was finalized in 2017, and she took back her maiden name.